If you’re looking for affiliate programs to sign up with or get into affiliate marketing, you’re in the right place at the right time.

 What’s an affiliate network?

 Affiliate networks are third-party platforms (you’ll hear me refer to them as “platforms” below) that help advertisers (often called merchants or vendors) link up with publishers.
-The bigger platforms can have tens of thousands of merchants and tens of millions of offers.
+The bigger platforms can have tens of thousands of merchants and tens of millions of affiliate programs.

 Most networks also facilitate reporting, analytics, and payouts, making them a good solution for publishers who want to manage multiple affiliate relationships at once.